-- Most lab results, pathology results, radiology reports and procedure reports across the ED, Inpatient and Outpatient settings are automatically released. - Providers are encouraged to manually release results earlier if clinically appropriate or by request.
+• Most lab results, pathology results, radiology reports and procedure reports across the ED, Inpatient and Outpatient settings are automatically released.

 Which results are not automatically released to Connect?

 - Some sensitive lab results that always require manual release to Connect include: - Genetic test results for all patients - HIV test results for all patients - STI test results for patients < 18 years old only RPR, VDRL and GC Tests (urine and swab) - Pregnancy test results for patients < 18 years old only Urine and Serum bHCG (not ultrasound results)